Working and Breastfeeding

 The CDC recommends washing/drying pump parts every time, and to always use good hygiene for washing/storage to ensure safety (seea bove link)

-Possible time-saving ideas (but always keep CDC guidelines in mind for safety):
+Possible time-saving ideas (but always keep CDC guidelines above in mind for safety):

 Have multiples of each item (bottles, pump parts and valves, etc) to save time by batch cleaning (or to have replacements if something breaks).